Why You Should Organize a Charity Golf Tournament + 10 Tips

 • Event purpose.
 Besides fundraising for your mission, you should envision what other purposes you want your event to achieve.
 For example, you might aim to create memorable experiences for donors via the event, which can help you build stronger relationships with them.

 • Success metrics.
 Key performance indicators (KPIs) allow you to gauge your event’s performance and identify areas for improvement in the future.
-Some common KPIs for charity golf tournaments are gross and net funds raised, total number of registrations, and total funds raised through sponsorships.
+Some common KPIs for charity golf tournaments are gross and net funds raised, total number of registrations, and total funds raised through sponsorships

 • Timeline.
 The more time you allow for planning your event, the better.
 Determine a timeline that aligns with your team’s schedules and spreads out everyone’s workload efficiently.

 As you create your plan, compile all of the essential details into one centralized planning document.
 That way, everyone can access detailed information about your event plan from a unified source of truth.
+Consider implementing these five winning golf tournament fundraising strategies to deepen donor engagement into your event plan.

-2. Brainstorm Golf Tournament Fundraiser Ideas and Logistics
+5. Brainstorm Golf Tournament Fundraiser Ideas and Logistics

 • Choose the event’s date and time.